mahrud/mahrud.github.io/_drp/faq.md

 title: FAQ
 ---

 Have a question?
-Contact mahrud@umn.edu.
+Contact Sasha Pevzner, Aaron Li, Lina Liu, Michelle Mastrianni, or Mahrud Sayrafi.

 ### For Mentors
 {:#mentor}